 College financial aid deadlines are equally important

 Colleges give out thousands of dollars in their own institutional aid every year, particularly private non-profit colleges.
 In fact, “the largest source of grants and scholarships for college students comes from the institutions themselves,” Levy says.

 Here again, FAFSA deadlines vary from school to school, and there can even be multiple deadlines at the same school depending on which application round you’re in.

 Even if you’re not applying early decision, colleges may have priority deadlines for institutional scholarships.
-Because you only submit the FAFSA once, you’ll need to submit it and any other required forms by the earliest deadline among the colleges you're applying to, Levy says.
-That might be by Nov.
-1 (or earlier if your state is first-come, first-served).
+Because you only submit the FAFSA once, you’ll need to submit it and any other required forms as early as you’re able to among the colleges you're applying to, Levy says.

 The bottom line: There’s no singular FAFSA deadline, so pay attention to deadlines in your state and at the colleges you’re applying to.

 To celebrate our 50th anniversary, we've combed through decades of our print magazines to find hidden gems, fascinating stories and vintage personal finance tips that have withstood the test of time.
 Dive into the archives with us.